david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/9_content_yuri.rst

         main()

-We can see that both library make use of async / await syntax and each one implement the same functionality , an Async I/O execution one using curio and anotehr using asyncio
+We can see that both libraries  make use of async / await syntax and each one implement the same functionality , an Async I/O execution the former using curio the latter using asyncio